-The worst economic recession in decades continues to take its toll on Americans.
+The worst economic climate in decades continues to take its toll on Americans.
 Most of the focus has been on the loss of jobs and homes, however, several reports indicate that the recession is also putting the health of workers and their families in jeopardy.

 Fifteen hundred workers employed at large employers (2,000 or more employees) between ages 22 and 69 were surveyed.
 They had benefits provided through an employer-sponsored or union-sponsored health plan.
 Among the key findings:

-- Twenty-seven percent reported that they didn't have health care treatment to save money on co-payments or co-insurance costs.
+• Twenty-seven percent reported that they didn't have health care treatment to save money on co-payments or co-insurance costs.

-- One in five respondents didn't take their prescription drug dosage as prescribed by their doctors.
+• One in five respondents didn't take their prescription drug dosage as prescribed by their doctors.
 Many workers, particularly older workers (44 percent of those between ages 45 and 64), reported that their mental health has been negatively affected by the economy.

-- Nearly all workers report reviewing their health plan options during their last annual enrollment period and about one in four changed health plans as a result.
+• Nearly all workers report reviewing their health plan options during their last annual enrollment period and about one in four changed health plans as a result.

 • Lose weight.
-If you're overweight try to shed at least 10 to 20 pounds, which can reduce your risk of conditions such as type 2 diabetes, hypertension and cardiovascular disease.
+If you're overweight try to shed at least 10 to 20 pounds, which can reduce your risk of conditions such as type 2 diabetes, hypertension, and cardiovascular disease.

 • Practice prevention.
 Exercising and eating healthier are good starts.
 You should also try to get more sleep, drink less alcohol, reduce stress, take a multivitamin, and treat injuries or symptoms sooner rather than later.

 • Cut the frills.
 When buying medication find out if a generic version is available.
 Also, many health supplies are available in a wide range; some have extras you may not need.
-For instance, skip expensive frames and tints on glasses, or use store-bought insoles instead of custom-made orthotics, which have fallen out of favor recently with the American Association of Orthopedic Surgeons.
+For instance, skip expensive frames and tints on glasses, or use store-bought insoles instead of custom-made orthotics.
 It's always better to find a cheaper option than to skip a necessary health supply.

 • Choose a cheaper pharmacy.
 The price of medications and other health supplies can vary significantly.
 Call different pharmacies to compare prices.